devncode/first-contributions/README.md

 # First Contribution

-- Thinking about doing open source contribution?
+- Thinking about doing an open source contribution?
 - Don't know where to start or how to do?
 - Looking for a simple repository to help you to get started?